BeratOztas/gym-crm/README.md

-# Gym CRM (Spring Core In-Memory)
+# Gym CRM (Spring Core with Hibernate & PostgreSQL)

 This is a simple Gym CRM (Customer Relationship Management) project built using Spring Core.
-It manages `Trainee`, `Trainer`, and `Training` profiles with in-memory storage.
+It manages Trainee (Sportspeople), Trainer (Coaches), and Training (Workout Sessions) profiles, leveraging Hibernate ORM for persistence with a PostgreSQL database.

 ## Features